New Affordable Housing

 Affordable housing is for people whose housing needs are not met by open market housing.
 There are two main types of affordable housing, Affordable Rented Housing and Shared Ownership.

 Affordable Rented Housing is where you rent a property either from the Council or a Housing Association (sometimes known as a Registered Provider).
 Affordable rent is usually charged for new Council housing or through a Housing Association.
 The amount of rent charged is no more than 80 per cent of the local market rent.
 To be considered for a property you will need to be on the Council’s Housing Register.
 To register, please use the Kent Home Choice website.
 Further information about getting a home can be found on the Dover District Council Housing Needs - Getting a Home webpage.

 Shared Ownership can be called, Part Rent Part Buy.
 It is meant for people who cannot afford to buy a property on the open market with an outright mortgage and it helps people to get onto or move up the housing ladder.
 This scheme allows you to buy a percentage share of the property, normally through a mortgage, whilst renting the rest of the shares from the Housing Association selling the property.
-You start by buying between 25% - 75% but can normally increase your share in the future to increase your ownership of the property, if you can afford to.
+You start by buying between 10% - 75% you can increase your share by a minimum of 1% per year in the future to increase your ownership of the property, if you can afford too.
 The larger percentage you own, the less you pay in rent.

 The Government made a range of Help to Buy products to help people who are interested in Shared Ownership options.
 Further information can be found on the Help To Buy South East website.
 Dover District Council’s website has helpful information about the Help to Buy Shared Ownership products, for further information please visit the Housing Needs Help to Buy webpage

 Local Housing Needs